olmps/memo/ARCHITECTURE.md

 ### `core/`

-Fundamental functionality to all the layers (being accessed by any of them), but doesn't know about their existance.
+Fundamental functionality to all the layers (being accessed by any of them), but doesn't know about their existence.
 In terms of knowledge, they are similar to the [`data/`](#data) layer, other than the fact that the `data/` layer itself can access `core/`.